Memorial Day programs, ceremonies to be held across Kenosha County this weekend

 Originally known as Decoration Day, it originated in the years following the Civil War and became an official federal holiday in 1971.
 Many Americans observe Memorial Day by visiting cemeteries or memorials, holding family gatherings and participating in parades.

-Memorial Day will be observed at various events across Kenosha County over the upcoming holiday weekend.
+Memorial Day will be observed at various events across Kenosha County Monday.
 Here is a list of programs, compiled by the Kenosha County Division of Veterans Services:

 What: Memorial Day Ceremony – to include singing of the National Anthem and “Eternal Father,” a flower dedication.